-There are those who claim that it’s just as comfortable for them to camp in a tent at an RV park than camp in an RV.
+There are those who claim that it’s just as comfortable for them to camp in a tent at an RV park than to camp in an RV.
 Anyone who says this has obviously never camped in an RV!

 In this day and age, the modern rental RVs (like you’ll find at Cruise America) are just like small homes on wheels, with all the creature comforts you’ve come accustomed to enjoying.
 Tents, however, don’t differ much from a tarp that’s been draped over the branch of a tree.

-• Inclement Weather – One of the biggest issues with staying in a tent is inclement weather.
+One of the biggest issues with staying in a tent is inclement weather.
 If it rains, you may not get completely soaked, but things definitely get damp and musty, and if the wind should pick up in a good rainstorm, you’ll find out in a hurry just how undependable the tent pegs become when the water starts to soak into the ground.

-There is the inside of the tent on the floor (so long as you’re not using it to sleep), the inside of your car, outside the tent on the ground or piled up on the picnic table.
-The latter two options would both prove to be a big mistake if the inclement weather heretofore referred to comes into play.
-Of course, if you have anything of value that should be secured, the car is the only option.
+There is the inside of the tent on the floor (so long as you’re not using it to sleep), the inside of your car, outside the tent on the ground, or piled up on the picnic table.
+The latter two options would both prove to be a big mistake if the inclement weather aforementioned comes into play.

-However, in a rental motorhome from Cruise America you have cabinets, dressers and storage bins galore to keep your items well secured and protected from the elements.
+However, in a rental motorhome from Cruise America you have cabinets, dressers, and storage bins galore to keep your items well secured and protected from the elements.

 In a motorhome, you simply adjust the thermostat where you want it, and hunker down for a very comfortable night.
 During pleasant weather, you can open up the windows and enjoy the climate provided by Mother Nature.

-• Noise Levels – One of the things about staying in a tent is that you get to clearly hear everything that goes on around you.
+One of the things about staying in a tent is that you get to clearly hear everything that goes on around you.
 Perhaps you have noticed that tents aren’t exactly well insulated.
 Only a thin layer of tarpaulin separates you from the rest of the world.

-• Potty Time – Anyone who has ever stayed in a tent knows that it’s very inconvenient when potty time comes along.
+Anyone who has ever stayed in a tent knows that it’s very inconvenient when potty time comes along.
 You may have a campground restroom available, or you may not.
 In any case, it’s a hassle (especially in cold weather) to leave your tent, in search of an appropriate place to do your bathroom deeds.